joola/joola/docs/About.md

 Have an idea for Joola?
 Found a bug?
 We encourage you to start a conversation on the [Joola Google Group] [joola-user] or to file a [new issue on GitHub] [new-issue] before writing code.
 Announcing what you're working on (or even just your need or pain points) starts a collaborative process to identify general solutions and helps us all avoid duplicating effort.

 Let's build Joola and grow our community, together.
-You can find other ways of joining the conversation on our [[Talk to us]] page.

 ## Contributor License Agreement